The 46th Annual Bicycle Ride Across Georgia

 Route subject to change per local authorities.

-VENUE:
+VENUE: TRILITH

 Route subject to change per local authorities.

-Toccoa - June 6 Overnight
+LaGrange - June 5 Overnight

 Route subject to change per local authorities.